MSU-DHI-Lab/kora-documentation/docs/getting-started/installing_kora_lamp.md

 ### 3. Edit .htaccess

-The final required change is to the ".htaccess" file in your Kora installation's "public" directory.
+The final required change for a subdirectory URL install is to the ".htaccess" file in your Kora installation's "public" directory.

 1. Return your Terminal prompt to the server root (`cd ~`), then use an editor to edit ".htaccess" in "public":